Equipping entrepreneurs for all-in careers for Jesus

 Olly Perkins

-An innovation platform helping Christian leaders imagine, launch, and grow Gospel ventures in response to today’s biggest mission challenges.
-Their portfolio includes The Way, Streams Studio, and Bible AI.
+Missional Labs is an innovation platform helping Christian leaders imagine, launch, and grow Gospel ventures that respond to today’s biggest mission challenges.
+Through formation, strategy, and community, they support pioneers building ministries, businesses, and creative projects for the Kingdom.
+Ventures in their portfolio include The Way, Streams Studio, and Bible AI.

-A growing FIEC church plant reaching West Edinburgh with the good news of Jesus.
+Hope City Church is a growing FIEC church plant reaching a diverse community in West Edinburgh with the good news of Jesus.

 Ready to be inspired and equipped for bold Gospel impact?